 - Seat near the teacher or away from distractions

-- Check to ensure student is starting assignment, art, or PE activity correctly
+- Check to ensure the student is starting assignment, art, or PE activity correctly

 - Keep language simple and concrete